weesleekit/EasySteamSockets/README.md

 # How to use

-See [FormClient.cs](https://github.com/weesleekit/EasySteamSockets/blob/main/EasySteamSocketsExample/Forms/FormClient.cs) for a fully worked example.
-The code snippets below are taken from this class.

 ## Initial Setup

 Note: that the library needs a one-time initialisation by providing it the assembly that has the payloads defined in it.